 Cancellation received 30 days prior to course receives full refund.
 Cancellations after May 29, 2019, full refund less $250

 IPSO is an ADA CERP Recognized Provider.
 ADA CERP is a service of the American Dental Association to assist dental professionals in identifying quality providers of continuing dental education.
 ADA CERP does not approve or endorse individual courses or instructors, nor does it imply acceptance of credit hours by boards of dentistry.

 IPSO designates this course for 21 hours of continuing education credit.

 IPSO would like to thank Peebles Prosthetics, Inc. for the availability of the classroom; WhipMix for making articulators available for attendee use as well as product samples; QuickSplint for product samples.
 No other support has been received by IPSO, financial or otherwise.

-Presenters have received no outside support, financial or otherwise, for this program, nor have any other associations that pose a conflict of interest.
+Presenters have received no other outside support, financial or otherwise for this program, nor have any other associations that post a conflict of interest.